hive365/GMod/README.md

  - Music will no longer break after a map cleanup
 3.0
- - Move to hive365.radio domain endpoints for stream data and player
+ - Move to hive365.radio domain endpoints for stream data and player 3.1
+ - Move to new backend for interaction endpoints